puyuliao/OthelloZero/README.md

 # OthelloZero
-An implementation of alphazero in single gpu
+An implementation of alphazero in single gpu, using python and PyTorch.